mccrackenyyc/terraform-modules/templates/network/vnet-subnet/README.md

 # VNet + Subnets Module

 This module creates an Azure Virtual Network with multiple subnets.
 It's designed to be flexible and support various subnet configurations including private endpoints, service endpoints, and subnet delegation.

 ## Features

 - Creates a single Virtual Network with multiple subnets
-- Support for private endpoint network policies configuration
+- Support for private endpoint network policies configuration (enabled by default for security)
 - Optional service endpoints for Azure PaaS integration
 - Optional subnet delegation for specialized services
-- Comprehensive input validation for business logic
+- Comprehensive input validation and flexible tagging support
-- Flexible tagging support
-- Enterprise-grade reusability across projects

 ## Usage